Circadiaware/circalog/docs/circalog-format-spec.md

 subquestion : Datetime created_on
 subquestion : Datetime last_change
 subquestion : Blob value
+subquestion_type : String_varlength comment
 subquestion : Blob additional_data

 sync : String table_name
 sync : Link id %% foreign key
 sync : Datetime last_change
 ```

+## Design choices

+The number of columns should be kept at the minimal amount required to store valuable, non replaceable, non cosmetic information.

+Hence, all cosmetic information or parameters, such as subquestions labels, are saved in an `additional_fields` column, present in all tables to store both cosmetic information but also data that may be imported from other sleep diary programs that cannot be imported in another column, so as to not lose data when importing from different sleep diary file specifications.

 ## Fields descriptions